-The second element of engendering recovery is working to make sure that women are participating in decision- and policy-making.
+The second element of fostering a gendered approach to recovery is working to make sure that women are participating in decision- and policy-making.
 In the face of ongoing security challenges, women have not only adapted to new roles, but are actively shaping the environmental security agenda in Ukraine.
 For example, as shared by one of the interviewees, the Ukrainian Nature Conservation Group (UNCG) has implemented contracts with protected areas that include gender equality standards.
 UNCG has mandated equitable participation, leadership opportunities and resource access for women and other marginalised groups in all their work, from fieldwork to policy formulation.
 Such standards help to dismantle barriers to gender equity, fostering an inclusive and balanced approach to environmental conservation that benefits all members of society.
 Through these measures, UNCG exemplifies how gender considerations can be integrated into environmental policy and practice, strengthening both outcomes and community cohesion.
 The Women's Energy Club of Ukraine (WECU), a professional association of more than 150 women in energy-related fields, also shapes policy and practice.
-WECU members include energy experts, representatives from Ukrainian and international organisations, and members of the Ukrainian Parliament's Committee on Energy and Utility Services.
-The organisation actively promotes women's representation in energy policy and renewable energy projects, contributing to the sector's reform and development.
+WECU members include energy experts, representatives from Ukrainian and rocher.ua/actbeautiful/women-who-create-new-tomorrow)